t0masu/MinecraftControlPanel/README.md

 6. Add your first user to the "cpanel_users" table with the script labelled "first_user.php" and add the chosen password to the first variable
 7. Run the script and copy/paste the base64_encoded string into the password field when adding the account to the database
 8. Login to the Control Panel with your credentials.
 Enjoy!

-Minecraft Control Panel written in PHP, used as a web management interface full of rich features!

 ========
 Features